 So, how was Essential Data able to help this client?
 First, Essential Data provided two technical writers and one instructional designer to work with the in-house development team to fully analyze the company software.
-Then, the technical writers created a tutorial for the software that could be used to train employees.
+Then, technical writers created a software tutorial for employee training.
 The result of this collaboration was accruing both technical documentation for future software development and updates, as well as user-friendly manuals for day-to-day usage.